-In the case of activities/projects involving economic displacement only, companies should develop a livelihood restoration plan (LRP) to compensate affected persons and/or communities and offer other assistance in accordance with good international practice.
+In cases where activities/projects involve economic displacement only, companies (or their consultants) should develop a livelihood restoration plan (LRP) to compensate affected persons and/or communities and offer other assistance in accordance with good international practice.
 The LRP should establish the entitlements of affected persons and/or communities and ensure these are provided in a transparent, consistent, and equitable manner.
 The mitigation of economic displacement is considered complete when all affected persons or communities have received compensation and other assistance and deemed to have been provided with adequate opportunity to re-establish their livelihoods.

-4.10 Government-managed resettlement
+• Government-managed resettlement

-Where land acquisition and resettlement is the responsibility of the government, companies should collaborate with the responsible government agency to the extent permitted to ensure outcomes consistent with good international practice (e.g. IFC Performance Standard 5).
+Where land acquisition and resettlement is the responsibility of the government, companies should collaborate with the responsible government agency to the extent permitted to ensure outcomes consistent with good international practice (e.g. IFC

+Performance Standard 5).
 This includes addressing any compensation gaps between government payment and international standard compensation definitions.
-This is will be more complex for legacy resettlement and in these cases the fund manager should engage specialists.
+This is be more complex for legacy resettlement and, in these cases, the fund manager should engage specialists.

-4.11 Support for local facilities and infrastructure
+• Support for local facilities and infrastructure

 In some cases, companies may be asked to support community development or provide public services (e.g. construction or running of schools, clinics or other local services).
-This should not be done as a trade off for impacts that could have been avoided, reduced or mitigated.
+This should not be done as a trade-off for impacts that could have been avoided, reduced or mitigated.
 It is important to follow the mitigation hierarchy (avoid, reduce, mitigate and fully compensate).
-Ultimately the goal is to ensure that community impacts are addressed in the first instance and to deliver additional mutually beneficial support thereafter.
+Ultimately, the goal is to ensure that community impacts are addressed in the first instance and to deliver additional mutually beneficial support thereafter.

-4.12 Food security
+Food security

-It is generally the responsibility of governments to plan and manage food security at a national/regional level, but where an investment can reasonably be predicted to impact local food security it is imperative that this impact is specifically addressed in the E&S due diligence process and that there is effective and ongoing consultation with affected parties.
-More broadly, there is a growing expectation for companies to address food security risks (particularly in the case of agribusiness firms), even though this may formally be the responsibility of government.
+It is generally the responsibility of governments to plan and manage food security at a national/regional level.
+However, where an investment can reasonably be predicted to impact local food security, it is imperative that this impact is specifically addressed in the E&S due diligence process and that there is effective and ongoing consultation with affected parties.
+More broadly, there is growing expectation that companies address food security risks (particularly agribusiness firms) even though this may formally be the responsibility of government.